Santhosh-Chidambaram/Santhosh-CHidambaram/README.md

 <p align='center'>
 Hey Folks,Thanks For Visiting My Repo !
-My Name is Santhosh and I am a full-stack Web and Mobile Application Developer, currently living in Tiruneveli,Tamil Nadu, India.
-I am a Pre Final Year Student at Sri Krishna College of Technology,Coimbatore.
-I  love building Websites and Mobile Applications and I explore New Technologies in my free time and try developing some interesting projects with it.
+My Name is Santhosh and I am a Passionate problem solver and tech enthusiast with a knack for turning ideas into efficient, scalable, and user-friendly software solutions.
+I thrive in dynamic environments where innovation is key and enjoy the challenges that come with cutting-edge technologies.
 </p>

 ## Tools & Technologies